 The 34.5-mile Kal-Haven Trail, on the former Kalamazoo & South Haven Railroad, runs from South Haven to Kalamazoo.
 A recent trail expansion and streetscaping project in South Haven now extends the trail into the heart of downtown South Haven, where you can enjoy downtown shopping and dining and connect with the Van Buren Trail State Park via a scenic connector route.

-The eastern half of the trail was resurfaced in 2010 with finely screened and compact limestone.
-This hard-packed white surface is surprisingly smooth and remains in good condition.
+The trail is surfaced with finely screened and compacted limestone and remains in good condition.
+This hard-packed white surface is surprisingly smooth and well suited for all bikes.
 Some highlights of the trail include the ghost town of Mentha, a historic mint growing area, and the Bloomingdale Depot Museum with exhibits about the Bloomingdale Oil Boom in the 1930s.
 The trail offers plenty of opportunities to view wildlife.
 You'll find a campground and picnic area by the Black River near the first mile marker in South Haven.